What is a Call Center? How They Work and Common Technology

 This means that agents can handle customer calls from their homes, other locations, or even while traveling, all through the power of technology.

-In a virtual call center, agents use specialized software to manage inbound and outbound calls.
 This software connects them to customers via the internet, rather than relying on traditional phone lines.

 Here are some key features: